Completing the enumeration of inversion sequences avoiding triples of relations: Asymptotics

 \subsection{Non-algebraic classes}

 In this section we discuss the classes which we believe do not have algebraic generating functions.
-There are several which appear to have algebraic-type dominant singularities, and we summarise those first.
+The asymptotic expressions in this section are non-rigorous and are based only on numerical analysis.
+There are several classes which appear to have algebraic-type dominant singularities, and we summarise those first.

 \begin{itemize} \item Class 214 $(-,\geq,\geq)$ (\href{https://oeis.org/A279544}{A279544}, \cref{ssec:214}): (as per OEIS page)

 where $C \approx 0.0549097$.